-Practitioners often ‘fall into’ leadership (Heard, 2014), yet we need to be intentional if we are to maximise our impact on the lived experience of displaced people.
+Practitioners often ‘fall into’ leadership (Heard, 2014), yet we need to intentionally develop leadership skills so we can maximise our impact on the lived experience of displaced people.

 How will we know there’s enough leadership in this field of practice?